 As for the welcome bonus, there isn't one for the Blue Business® Plus card.
 With the Amex Business Gold Card, however, new cardholders can earn 35,000 bonus Membership Rewards® points after spending $5,000 during the first three months.

 American Express Blue Business® Plus vs. Capital One® Spark® Miles for Business

 (This card is not currently available on CardRatings)

 These two credit cards are for business professionals, but that's really where the similarities end.

-The Blue Business® Plus Credit Card from American Express offers new cardholders statement credits worth up to $300 at certain merchants.
+The Blue Business® Plus Credit Card from American Express does not offer a traditional welcome bonus.
 The Capital One® Spark® Miles for Business rewards new cardholders with 50,000 bonus miles after you spend $4,500 in the first three months of account opening.

 As for ongoing rewards, the Amex Blue Business® Plus card rewards 2X Membership Rewards® points on every day business purchases up to $50,000 in purchases every year; after that, it's 1X point per dollar.
 The Capital One® Spark® Miles for Business allows you to earn unlimited 2X miles per dollar on every purchase, everywhere, no limits or category restrictions.
 Plus, earn 5X the miles on hotel and car rental bookings through Capital One Travel.

 The Blue Business® Plus credit card has no annual fee.
 The Capital One® Spark® Miles for Business has no annual fee for the first year – after that, there's a $95 annual fee.

 American Express Blue Business® Plus vs. American Express® Blue Business Cash